-You’d think that having your in house team complete a project would be faster than outsourcing.
-But the team should be busy with day to day work, which can affect the focus needed to finish an extra mission.
-Your marketing creatives can’t afford to drop the ball on the regular work, so the special project – let’s say a website audit and redesign – can take far, far longer.
+You’d think that having your in house team handle a special project would be faster than outsourcing.
+But the team should be busy with day to day work.
+And this can affect the focus needed to finish an extra mission – or take them away from their normal jobs.
+Neither is ideal.
+Your marketing creatives can’t afford to drop the ball on the regular work, so the special project – let’s say a website audit, or rebrand job – can take far longer.

-There’s nothing like bundling up a specific job with clear outcomes and goals and just handing it to someone else to get on with – putting in place transparent reporting and project management timeline.
+There’s nothing like bundling up a specific job, with clear objectives, and just handing it to someone else to get on with.
+This is one of the biggest benefits of using an external marketing agency.
 Factor in a regular meeting with updates so you can keep track and we pretty much guarantee your project will get finished WAY faster than if you do it in house.

-- You find yourself outsourcing skills like copywriting, strategic planning or web design on a per project basis.
+- You are outsourcing copywriting, strategic planning or web design on a per-project basis.

 - You don’t have a clear idea of your own USPs, brand personality or target audience.

 - You’ve stopped thinking about the bigger picture, the outside perspective.

 - Your marketing projects often run over time and over budget.

 - You don’t know how to make the most of your website.